 Find out about our two week programme which welcomes our new international students

-The STARs (Support Team Advisor Representatives) or student mentors are all second or third year students who offer peer support and live in halls.
+Our student community share our caring ethos in the form of their own peer support group, known as STARs (Support Team Advisor Representatives).
+These student mentors are all second or third year students offering peer support and live on campus.
 They are identified by their yellow T-shirts.
 They can be contacted via the Student Support Services Hub.
 Their availability is advertised in the Hub.

 The University health centre is located on campus should you require medical attention for illness or accident while you are at University.
 The University nurse is available via a drop-in facility and the doctors run an appointment-based surgery over the lunchtime on these days.
 You will be able to collect prescriptions from the health centre.

-The Student Lounge is an alternative space for students to relax in.
+The student lounge is an alternative space for students to relax in.
 It is open until 11pm each evening and you will find and TV with Netflix, soft seating and Wi-Fi access.
 It is an alcohol-free zone.